CarlGroth/Carl-Bot/readme.md

 Unban using `!plonk <@user>`

-Ban a user from using a specific command `!plonk <@user> <command>` Banning a user from a specific command bans them from using any subcommand for that as well (`!temp` means you can't use `!temp home` etc.)
+Ban a user from using a specific command `!plonk <@user> <command>`

+Banning a user from a specific command bans them from using any subcommand for that as well (`!temp` means you can't use `!temp home` etc.)

+Ban a user from using a specific subcommand `!plonk <@user> <command> <subcommand>`

+This ONLY disables the subcommand, disabling `!temp home` means `!temp` still works etc. If you specify a tag alias it will automatically convert it to the actual command name.

 Display all plonked users by typing `!plonks`

+Display disabled commands per user by typing `!plonks <@user>`

 ### Disabling commands per command

 `!disable <command>`
 For example: `!disable remindme`

-Will disable the remindme command for all users unless they have manage roles
+Will disable the remindme command for all users unless they have manage server

+`!disable <command> <subcommand>`

+For example: `!disable role whitelist`

+Will disable `!role whitelist` while still allowing users to use `!role`.
+Works for aliases.

 ### Disabling all commands

 Either use `!disable all`
 Which will add all commands to the blacklist (this means that any future commands won't be blacklisted) or use `!disable server`
 Which will actually disable the server from having any command registered (manage server bypasses this)
-### Disabling commands per channel
+### Disabling a channel

 `!ignore #channel` or `!ignore all`